-SM: Yes, 1 BILLION.
-But the problem is just as big–in 2010, 1 in 3 Americans were in poverty and, in 2014, more than 1 in 10 are food insecure.
+Syd: Yes, 1 billion.
+But the problem is just as big–in 2010, one in three Americans were in poverty and, in 2014, more than 1 in 10 were food insecure.
 We’re doing about 50 million meals per year now, with more than 5,000 volunteers, working in over 500 North American cities.

 GSB: How much does sports figure in the total Rock and Wrap It Up! effort?

-SM: Sports is about 20% as of now.
+Syd: Sports is about 20 percent as of now.
 The remainder comes from concerts, entertainment, schools (over 300), hotels and hospitals.